abstractfactory/labs/python/messaging/chat/README.md

 **Status**

 A PEER may signal that he is either active or inactive.
 The SWARM is responsible for determining whether a PEER is available or not (indirectly, via his response to heartbeats).

+**Multiple PEERS**

+Multiple PEERS may exist providing similar services, such as taking orders, publishing files or converting images.

+When a PEER requests services from one of many PEERS, each request will get distributes across all available PEERS.